taxjar/taxjar-woocommerce-plugin/tests/README.md

 ## Running Tests

-Simply change to the plugin root directory and type:
+Go to the `/tests` directory in the command line and type:

     $ phpunit